HermanL02/WarwickUniversity-Notes/visa/Nice_Dec_25_28.md

-# 4-Day Travel Itinerary for Nice, France
+# Christmas Travel

-## Day 1: Arrival and Exploring the City
+## Day 1: Arrival Paris
-- Arrive in Paris
+- Arrive in Paris by Flix bus
 - Go shopping
 - Rent car to drive to Nice
 - Arrive Nice next day, then sleep